dfsp-spirit/psynet-animation/README.md

 psynet debug local   # opens your Chrome webbrowser.
 ```

-Chrome should open and display the PsyNet overview page.
-Click on
+Chrome should open automatically and display the PsyNet overview page.
+If not, open Chrome manually and connect to [localhost:5000](http://localhost:5000).

+Select the `Development` tab and click `New Participant` to run the experiment.

+Note: If you are running an older Linux version and your system Python is very old, you can install `miniconda` and use it to get a more recent Python.

 ### Other way of installing